Michael “Pinball” Clemons

 Canadian Sports Hall-of-Famer | General Manager, CFL’s Toronto Argonauts

 Few people exemplify the qualities of personal excellence, teamwork, community leadership, and overcoming the odds better than CFL legend Michael “Pinball” Clemons.
-With boundless energy, Pinball’s talks centre on the potential for each of us to achieve anything we set our minds to.
+With boundless energy, Clemon’s talks centre on the potential for each of us to achieve anything we set our minds to.
 Unabashedly emotional and impactful, he shows audiences how to put heart into everything they do.